Early Career Interdisciplinary Science Prize – for 2024 and 2025

-Up to two winners will be considered for the prize (one for 2022 and one for 2023), which will be collectively presented at the General Assembly to be held in 2023.
-Each prize will consist of 1000 euro, a medal, and a certificate.
+Up to two winners will be selected for the IECSP (one each for 2024 and 2025), which would be presented at the IUPAP General Assembly to be held in 2025.
+Each prize will consist of CHF1000, a medal, and a certificate.

 IUPAP Interdisciplinary Early Career Scientist Prize 2022-2023